HomeSkillsSkills for StrategyAndrew PershMay 4, 20268 min read

 The frameworks under the hood

 Every skill is grounded in a specific consulting framework.
-No generic "think strategically" prompts.
-Each skill names the framework it uses, the steps it follows, the hypotheses it pressure-tests before sharing, and the failure modes it watches for.
+Each one names the framework it uses, the steps it follows, the hypotheses it pressure-tests before sharing, and the failure modes it watches for.

 Pyramid Principle